mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/06-web-servers.markdown

   [Lynx](http://lynx.browser.org/)
 * web crawler.

-Web server process requests from the above clients.
+Web servers process requests from the above clients.
 The result of the web server's processing is a
 [response code](https://developer.mozilla.org/en-US/docs/HTTP/Response_codes)
 and commonly a content response.
 Some status codes, such as 204 (No content)